Rare Earth (band): 1980s and 1990s

 Former Motown writer Dino Fekaris, who had penned the band's hits "I Just Want to Celebrate" and "Hey Big Brother", was next to step back into the group's life in 1980.
-He had just come off back to back successes with Gloria Gaynor and Peaches & Herb and had won a Grammy Award for Gaynor's hit "I Will Survive".
-RCA expressed interest in the band's new project and gave them an advance to go ahead and start recording.
+He had just come off back-to-back successes with Gloria Gaynor and Peaches & Herb and had won a Grammy Award for Gaynor's hit "I Will Survive".
+RCA expressed interest in the band's new project and gave them an advance to start recording.
 The project was originally to be titled King of the Mountain, with the title track slated to be the theme of a 1981 movie of the same name that starred Harry Hamlin.
 But the movie people passed on the song, and when the record was done, RCA was not happy with Fekaris' production, so they passed as well.
-This album, retitled Tight & Hot, saw a very limited release in 1982 in Canada only.
+This album, retitled Tight & Hot, saw a limited release in 1982 in Canada only.

-By the summer of 1981, Mike Urso had returned to Rare Earth after a two-year absence, but he left again in mid-1983, and has not returned to the band since then.
+By the summer of 1981, Mike Urso had returned to Rare Earth after a two-year absence, but he left again in mid-1983, and has not returned to the band since.
 Tim Ellsworth was then brought in as new bassist/vocalist in September 1983.
-By the tail end of that year, Peter Hoorelbeke had left the band again after disagreements with Gil Bridges.
+By the end of that year, Peter Hoorelbeke had left the band again after disagreements with Gil Bridges.
 (Hoorelbeke went on to form the Classic Rock All-Stars in 1992.)
 Drummer Tony Thomas replaced Hoorelbeke on drums.
 After Hoorelbeke's departure, Ellsworth and Olson took over lead vocals.
 By that time most of the members of the band had moved back to Detroit, and the group continued to tour.

 Personnel shuffles abounded in the mid-1980s.
 In September 1984 Bob Weaver took over the drum throne and played with the group into 1985.
 He was temporarily succeeded by Bob Brock, whose professional name was Bobby Rock (not Bob Rock, the famous Hard rock/Heavy metal producer from Canada), but returned only to be replaced by Jerry LeBloch in mid-1985.
 Also in September of '84, Andy Merrild replaced Tim Ellsworth as bassist until the end of June 1985.
 Ellsworth then returned and toured with the group until the end of August of '85.
 The group's road manager, Randy "Bird" Burghdoff, then took over as Rare Earth's bassist in September 1985 and remained in that position until 2021.
 Mark Olson was let go in 1986 after increasing personal and substance abuse troubles.
 Rick Warner was then brought in as the band's new keyboardist and Wayne Baraks, who was recruited in 1987 on rhythm guitar, took over much of the lead vocals as well.